Why Mixed Breed Dogs Make Incredible Pets · Kinship

 4. Not just one, but two lives will be saved.

 Talk about a win-win.
-Every mutt who’s rescued from a shelter not only gets a home, but also makes room for the next rescue dog to be put up for adoption.
-Adopting a mutt helps to decrease the demand for purebred dogs over time.
-When you choose to adopt a rescue pup, you’ll reduce the population at overcrowded city shelters and help to shift demand away from harmful puppy millsopens in a new tab.
-Every dog deserves a second chance at permanent companionship — and with more than three million dogs entering animal shelters every single year, you’ve got literally millions of new best friends to choose from.
+Every mixed who’s rescued from a shelter not only gets a home, but also makes room for the next rescue dog to be cared for in a shelter.
+When you choose to adopt a rescue pup, you’ll reduce the population at overcrowded city shelters and help to shift demand away from harmful puppy mills.
+Every dog deserves a second chance at a permanent home — and with more than three million dogs entering animal shelters every single year, you’ve got literally millions of new besties to choose from.

 5. Adoption won’t break the bank.

-Purebreds can cost thousands of dollars to purchase from breeders, but shelter adoption feesopens in a new tab tend to be between $100 to 500.
-(The adoption fee typically includes vaccinationsopens in a new tab, microchipsopens in a new tab, and spay/neuter surgeriesopens in a new tab too.)
-What’s more, shelters across the U.S. host “Clear the Shelters”opens in a new tab days throughout the year.
-If you adopt a dog during one of these events, you could have your adoption fee waived entirely.
+Purebreds can cost thousands of dollars to purchase from breeders, but shelter adoption fees tend to be between $100 to 500.
+(The adoption fee typically includes vaccinations, microchips, and spay/neuter surgeries too.)
+What’s more, shelters across the U.S. host “Clear the Shelters” days throughout the year — during these events, adoption fees are often waived entirely.

-Have you ever seen a Corgi / Husky mix?
-Or an American Staffordshire / Terrier-Dalmatian?
-What about a Golden Retriever / Dachshund?
+Have you ever seen a Golden Retriever / Dachshund?
+What about a Corgi / Husky mix?
 The cross-bred nature of mutts makes all kinds of completely adorable (and let’s be honest, sometimes very funny) dogs possible.
+Plus, you get to throw around words like “Chiweenie” or “Morkie.”

-7. It’s often easier to train a mutt.
+7. It’s often easier to train a mixed-breed dog.

-Mutts often have a more flexible and adaptable nature than purebred dogs, who have been bred to perfect specific tasks (like hunting).
-A mutt is less likely to go to extremes with specific behavioral qualities, such as nosing or digging, which is good news for pet parents.
-Whether you’re looking for basic cues (“shake”)opens in a new tab or more advanced tricks, you may just have an easier time getting them there.
-Mixed breeds are even being trained as service dogsopens in a new tab and police dogs, proving they’re just as capable as their purebred counterparts.
+Mutts often have a more adaptable and flexible nature than purebred dogs, who have often been bred to perfect specific tasks (such as hunting).
+A mutt is less likely to go to extremes with specific behavioral qualities, such as digging or nosing, which is good news for pet parents.
+Whether you’re looking for basic cues (“shake”) or more advanced tricks, you may just have an easier time getting them there.
+Mixed breeds are even being trained as service dogs and police dogs, proving they’re just as capable as their purebred counterparts.

-All dogs are faithful friends, for sure, but mutts are next-level loyal.
+All dogs are faithful friends, but mutts are next-level loyal.
 Adopting a dog from a shelter helps form an unbreakable bond between pet and pet parent.
-We can’t 100 percent confirm this, but rescue dogs seem to know they were rescued — and show their gratitude by never wanting to leave your side.
+We can’t 100 percent confirm this, but rescue dogs just seem to know they were rescued — and they show their gratitude by never wanting to leave your side.

 9. Mutts are truly one of a kind.

 The best part about mutts?
-They’re totally and completely unique, from their personality quirks to their physical traits.
+They’re totally and completely unique, from their physical traits to their personality quirks.
 The varied lineage of mixed breeds guarantees that no two dogs are exactly alike, and that’s exactly why we love them.

 Liza Darwin